Chinese expansionism: Tang dynasty

 The establishment of the Tang dynasty marked the comeback of Chinese expansionism.
-Like the Han, the Tang was an ancient superpower and another golden age.
-Under the Tang dynasty, China managed to maintain control over northern Vietnam and Korea.
-The Chinese Empire also managed to extend its control over Xinjiang and Central Asia, reaching as far west as the Aral Sea and Caspian Sea.
+Like its Han predecessor, the Tang empire established itself as a medieval East Asian geopolitical superpower that marked another golden age for Chinese history.
+Tang China managed to maintain its grip over northern Vietnam and invaded northern Korea.

+The Tang empire also managed to extend its control over Xinjiang and Central Asia, reaching as far west as the Aral Sea, Caspian Sea and the Lake Baikal for several decades.
 China also gained loyalty from the Turkic and Sogdian tribes at the northern and western borders.
-The Tang managed to encroach into the Tibetan territory and occupy Lhasa, until they had to abandon due to difficult climate.
+The Tang managed to encroach into the Tibetan territory and occupy Lhasa, until they had to abandon such expansionist pursuits due to difficult climate.

 The Tang Chinese expansion was checked following the Battle of Talas in modern-day Kyrgyzstan, when the Tang was defeated by the Arabs.
 However, China remained strong enough to process a significant weight until the An Lushan Rebellion which crippled the Tang.
 The rebellion partly led to the collapse and implosion of the Tang into several warring states and kingdoms.
 After the Tang collapse, China would be divided into several smaller nations until the unification during the Yuan dynasty and Mongol empire.